verath/holiday-hack-2017/story.md

 From the book we learn about the lollipop guild, trying to (allegedly) ruin Christmas.
 Sha1: `f192a884f68af24ae55d9d9ad4adf8d3a3995258`

+# 6) Elf as a Service (EaaS)

-# 6) The North Pole engineering team has introduced an Elf as a Service (EaaS) platform to optimize resource allocation for mission-critical Christmas engineering projects at http://eaas.northpolechristmastown.com.
+The North Pole engineering team has introduced an Elf as a Service (EaaS) platform to optimize resource allocation for mission-critical Christmas engineering projects at http://eaas.northpolechristmastown.com.
 Visit the system and retrieve instructions for accessing The Great Book page from C:\greatbook.txt.
 Then retrieve The Great Book PDF file by following those directions.
 What is the title of The Great Book page?

 Title of the Great Book Page is "The Dreaded Inter-Dimensional Tornadoes" and sha1 is `8943e0524e1bf0ea8c7968e85b2444323cb237af`